-EXAMPLE: An AG consists of a mother and 2 children and is certified for 6 months.
-The AG is required to report when the household's income exceeds the gross income limit for a 3-person AG.
-In the 3rd month, the children's father moves into the household.
+EXAMPLE: An AG consists of a mother and 2 children.
+In the 3rd month, the children's father moves into the residence.
 At the end of each month, the AG must consider all income sources.
 The father's income, when combined with the AG's, exceeds the limit for the original 3-person AG.
 The AG must report this by the 10th day of the 4th month.
 The mother calls to report that the household's combined income exceeds the limit.
 The Worker determines the cause of the income change and must add the children's father since he is required to be included in the AG.
 See Section 9.1.